zammad/zammad-org/src/en/documentation/use/guides/search.md

 ### Syntax

-Search for a specific customer by using `customer.attribute`:
+Search for a ticket of a specific customer:

 ```plain
 customer.firstname: John